 All Students in the Cuba Dialogue will be enrolled in Cuba Cultural History, a class with a focus on the culture, music and visual arts, while engaged in an intensive photographic program.
 Weekly assignments that encourage engagement with the local culture will be assigned.

-Students will take either Photo Basics for Majors and Non-Majors or Documentary Photography.
-Photo Basics will cover current photographic software and digital camera usage and is open to the entire university.
+Students will take Photo Basics for Majors and Non-Majors Photo Basics will cover current photographic software and digital camera usage and is open to the entire university.
 It is designed for students with no prior knowledge of photography.
-Documentary Photography students must show a portfolio to be take this section.
-This class is designed for students with significant background in photography.
-A final portfolio is required for successful completion of both classes.
+A final portfolio is required for successful completion of Photo Basics.